All Episodes

 She actually said this week that there's no such thing as a heartbeat at six weeks.

-Um, she's not exactly following the science.
+She's not exactly following the science.

-Designed to convince people that men have the right to take control of the woman's body and waving the room.
+There is no such thing as a heartbeat in six weeks, it is a navy sailing designed to convince people that men have the right to take a control of the woman's body anyways over the womb.

-Um, There's not a single person I know, and I know a lot of people that says that they're pro-choice that supports late-term abortion because they know that the child is viable on their own outside of the womb.
+Um, there's not a single person I know, and I know a lot of people, that says that they're pro-choice that supports late-term abortion because they know that the child is viable on their own outside of the womb.

-You know that you know, fetal heartbeat is picked up extremely early once fertilization takes place.
+You know that, you know, fetal heartbeat is picked up extremely early once fertilization takes place.

 Can I make a point as well?